-When it comes to retaining water there is no other alternative than fiberglass.
+When it comes to retaining water there is no other alternative than fibreglass.
 Simply look at your bath, it seems Fiberglass is the best way to retain water.
+Fibreglass pools also tend to be warmer than concrete pools.
 There is a long list of pro’s when it comes to Gunite vs Fiberglass, but it all boils down to this :

-Not only the initial installation costs, but repairing a hairline crack on a Fiberglass pool is quick, easy and cheap vs a crack on gunite pool which is very costly and labor intensive.
-Also the water will have to be tapped out of the pool where-as with Fiberglass repairs it can be done with the water left inside!
-Most Gunite Pools are Fiber-lined anyway!
+Repairing a hairline crack in a Fiberglass pool is quick, easy and cheap vs a crack on gunite pool which is very costly and labour intensive.
+For the concrete pools, the pool water will have to be drained whereas fibreglass pool repairs can mostly be underwater.

 Fibreglass pools will never have to be re-plastered, so you save hundreds if not thousands of Rand’s every 5 to 6 years.
 Pools for Africa’s fibreglass pools come with Structural Warranties as well.